 Have you ever considered getting your child started on music lessons?
-Our Guest Geek post today has a few tips on what age is right to get started, depending on what you’re looking to get out of it.
+Our post today has a few tips on what age is right one to get started, depending on what you’re looking to get out of it.
 Whether it’s singing, playing an instrument or writing a symphony, children can benefit from being exposed to music from an early age.

 Getting Started with Music Lessons

-The Importance of the Right Teacher
+Importance of the Right Music Teacher

 Selecting The Right Age to Start